pietervdvn/MapComplete/Docs/SpecialRenderings.md

 ### link

  Construct a link.
-By using the 'special' visualisation notation, translation should be easier
+By using the 'special' visualisation notation, translations should be easier

 name | default | description
 ------ | --------- | -------------
 text | _undefined_ | Text to be shown
 href | _undefined_ | The URL to link to
-class | _undefined_ | CSS-classes to add to the element
+class | _undefined_ | CSS-classes to add to the element download | _undefined_ | If set, this link will act as a download-button.
+The contents of `href` will be offered for download; this parameter will act as the proposed filename

 #### Example usage of link

- `{link(,,)}`
+ `{link(,,,)}`